aio-libs/aiohttp/docs/client_reference.rst

       By default :func:`json.dumps` function.

-   :param ClientRequest request_class: Custom class to use for client requests.
+   :param aiohttp.ClientRequest request_class: Custom class to use for client requests.

    :param ClientResponse response_class: Custom class to use for client responses.